-It is crucial to be aware that the computer isn’t always simulating every subatomic particle in the universe.
-In his 2001 article, Nick Bostrom points out that it would be infeasible to run a simulation down to that stage of element.
+It is crucial to know that the computer isn’t always simulating every subatomic particle in the universe.
+In his 2001 article, Nick Bostrom points out that it would be infeasible to simulate down to that stage of element.
 He shows that the simulation wants only to simulate local phenomena to a high stage of element.
-Distant objects which include galaxies could have compressed representations because we do no longer see them in sufficient detail to differentiate character atoms (Bostrom 2001: pg 4).
+Distant objects, including galaxies, could have compressed representations because we no longer see them in sufficient detail to differentiate character atoms (Bostrom 2001: pg 4).

 This is a point that we can take similarly.
 Perhaps the entire universe, along with nearby phenomena, is compressed in a few manners.
 The simulation will be “interpreted” by its population as being crafted from person atoms and subatomic debris, whilst in fact, it’s far completely exclusive.
 If we study present-day physics, we see that this is an affordable possibility.
 Consider the indeterminacy precept in quantum physics.
 An observer cannot measure the location and momentum of a particle simultaneously.
 Furthermore, it appears that evidently, subatomic debris has no precise function or momentum till a remark is made.
-This is due to the fact subatomic debris do now not exist within the sense we are used to experiencing at the macro level.
-Given the fact that we do not at once see subatomic particles, we will conclude that their life is an interpretation of a fact of which we have no direct get right of entry to.
-In a simulated universe, this fact should take the shape of information arrays which represent be counted and electricity.
+This is because subatomic debris does not exist within the sense we are used to experiencing at the macro level.
+Given that we do not at once see subatomic particles, we will conclude that their life is an interpretation of a fact to which we have no direct get right of entry.
+In a simulated universe, this fact should take the shape of information arrays representing be counted and electricity.